ayotomiwasalau/metrics-dashboard/Project_Files-Building_a_Metrics_Dashboard/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+ANSWER: SLOs are specified maximum or minimum targets that an SLI metric should not exceed or not fall below within a given period.
+Ex. the average  uptime(metric) shld be 99.9% within the month May or 98% of the average request response time shld be under 10ms within the year is an SLO while the measure of the actual metrics, say the system had a 95% uptime within a that month or 93% of requests within the year were under 10ms.
+In essence the actual score is the SLI

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+General metrics
+Latency -
+the slo wld be to get a 99% average response time less than 15ms within the month - This refers to the time it takes for a request to get response.

+Availability -
+This refers to the readiness of a system.
+This could be the percentage of 2x or 3x responses out of the total responses. the slo is to get 99.9% ok responses in a month

+Uptime -
+The refers to the amount of time the system is up. the sli would be to try to get 99.9% uptime in a month

+Failures
+This sli would try to get 0.01% percentage amount of 5x or 4x errors in a month

+CPU, Memory and Network capacity

+Average CPU usage should be less than 70% this month Average memory usage should be less than 70% this month

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.